Universal approximation property of Banach space-valued random feature models including random neural networks: Introduction

 Originally, random feature learning was introduced to overcome the computational limitations of traditional kernel methods.
 These kernel methods map the input data into a high-dimensional feature space to capture the nonlinear input/output relation.
 Even though the explicit form of this feature map is often unknown, one can still compute the Gram matrix whose entries are given as the inner products of features between all pairs of data points.
 These inner products can be efficiently calculated using the ``kernel trick'', even for infinite dimensional feature spaces, but the computational costs increase quadratically in the number of samples.
 This motivated Rahimi and Recht to explore kernel approximation through random features (see \cite{rahimi07}) and to extend this approach to shallow architectures (see \cite{rahimi08,rahimi08b}).
 Indeed, by replacing the optimization of the non-linear feature maps with randomization, the explicit calculation of the Gram matrix can be avoided, which reduces the computational complexity and enables the application of kernel-based methods to large-scale datasets.

-Subsequently, different works have contribued to the mathematical theory of random feature learning.
+Subsequently, different works have contributed to the mathematical theory of random feature learning.
 Rahimi and Recht established in \cite{rahimi07,rahimi08,rahimi08b} the connection to reproducing kernel Hilbert spaces (RKHS) and proved the approximation rate $\mathcal{O}(1/\sqrt{N})$, where $N \in \mathbb{N}$ denotes the number of features.
-Subsequently, \cite{rudi17} showed that $J := \mathcal{O}(\sqrt{N} \ln(N))$ random features lead to an $L^2$-generalization error of $\mathcal{O}(1/N^{1/4})$ when approximating functions between Euclidean spaces.
+Subsequently, \cite{rudi17} showed that $N := \mathcal{O}(\sqrt{J} \ln(J))$ random features lead to an $L^2$-generalization error of $\mathcal{O}(1/J^{1/4})$ when approximating functions between Euclidean spaces, where $J \in \mathbb{N}$ denotes the number of samples.
 Moreover, \cite{carratino18} learned random features with the stochastic gradient descent algorithm instead of least squares, while \cite{jacot18} connected the infinite-width case to neural tangent kernels (see also \cite{chizat24} for an extension to deep linear neural networks).
-In addition, \cite{mei22,mei23} showed precise asymptotics of the generalization error including the double descent curve as well as a sharp generalization error under a hypercontractivity assumption.
+In addition, \cite{chen24} studied the generalization error of random features in a non-asymptotic setting by using random matrix theory, while \cite{mei22,mei23} showed precise asymptotics of the generalization error including the double descent curve as well as a sharp generalization error under a hypercontractivity assumption.

 Our first contribution consists of a comprehensive \emph{universal approximation theorem} for Banach space-valued random feature models, presented in Theorem~\ref{ThmUAT}.
 In contrast to traditional kernel approximation, this result ensures the convergence of random features to any (random) element of the given Banach space.
 Indeed, by assuming that the deterministic feature maps are universal (i.e.~the linear span of their image can approximate any element of the Banach space), we can apply the strong law of large numbers for Banach space-valued random variables (see \cite[Theorem~3.1.10]{hytoenen16}) to lift the universality to random feature models.
 We apply this framework to the following three instances of random feature learning: Random trigonometric features, random Fourier regression, and random neural networks.